Santa Teresa, Costa Rica

 Walk the beach: Playa Santa Teresa is long.
 It is possible to walk for miles and miles.
 Just be warned, at high tide this can be a bit more difficult because little streams form which you will have to cross.

 Go surfing: Santa Teresa Costa Rica is known as a world class surfers paradise.
-The waves are big, there are plenty of surf shops, and the whole vibe of the town just screams “surfing”.
+The waves are big, there are plenty of surf shops, plenty of surf spots, and the whole vibe of the town just screams “surfing”.